longears/kavascript/README.md

 ## Significant Whitespace ##

 Brackets are added according to the indentation of each line.
-For indentation to be considered significant, it must come four spaces at a time, and new indentations must be exactly four spaces deeper than the previous level of indentation.
+For indentation to be considered significant it must come four spaces at a time, and new indentations must be exactly four spaces deeper than the previous level of indentation.